Lokankara/Quiz/src/main/resources/quiz-set_0.md

 - Amazon DynamoDB
 - Amazon EC2

 **Explanation:**
-"Amazon EC2" is correct.
+Amazon EC2 is correct.
 Customers manage and patch the OS on EC2.
 EC2 provides full control over the virtual machine, including the operating system, networking stack, and installed software.
 Because of this control, customers are fully responsible for applying security updates, patches, and OS hardening.
 This responsibility exists regardless of whether the instance runs Linux, Windows, or a custom OS image.
-"AWS Fargate" is incorrect; AWS manages the OS for this service.
+AWS Fargate is incorrect; AWS manages the OS for this service.
 Fargate is a serverless compute engine for containers that removes the need to manage servers or virtual machines.
 Customers only define container images, CPU, memory, and networking.
 All underlying OS maintenance, patching, and infrastructure security are handled entirely by AWS.
-"Amazon Lambda" is incorrect; AWS manages the OS for this service.
+Amazon Lambda is incorrect; AWS manages the OS for this service.
 Lambda is a fully managed serverless compute service where customers upload code and define execution parameters only.
 The runtime environment, operating system, scaling, and patching are fully controlled by AWS.
 Customers are responsible only for application code and its dependencies.
-"Amazon DynamoDB" is incorrect; AWS manages the OS for this service.
+Amazon DynamoDB is incorrect; AWS manages the OS for this service.
 DynamoDB is a fully managed NoSQL database service where customers interact only with tables, items, and access policies.
 The underlying servers, operating systems, storage, and patching processes are fully abstracted and maintained by AWS.
 Customers have no OS-level access or maintenance responsibility.

 ---